Mom, it’s time for the Quiz (and my timely announcements, of course).

 Its not getting any worse, thank goodness!!
 When should I repeat the dose?
 It feels better after ice pack on it too.
 I swear I want to move to a condo because my back yard is so full of spiders and bugs!!!!

 Ugh!
 I am way ahead of you and out the door!
+A condo sounds perfect!

 So I just put one ___________200C pellet in water and took another dose/sip at 2:09 pm 10/22/20 and then took this picture almost 10 minutes later.